Vaishakh-SM/rapyd-splits/README.md

 The `index.ts` file has all the routers and middlewares setup (which come from the `/middleware` folder).
 Custom types are defined in `/types` folder and all the api routes reside in the `routes` folder.
 The socket server (upon which the rooms functionality work) is also setup in this file and the rest happens in the `socket.ts` file.

+## Sample integration

+Check out [rapyd-demo](https://github.com/Muhammedsinanck/rapyd-demo) to see how one can go about integrating the group payment feature into their app.